CodelyTV/scala-basic-skeleton.g8/README.md

 1. Clone this repository `git clone https://github.com/CodelyTV/scala_bootstrap`.
 2. Run [SBT](http://www.scala-sbt.org/) on the project directory `sbt`.
 3. Run the [scalatests](http://www.scalatest.org/) with `t`.
-4. Check the [scalastyle](http://www.scalastyle.org/) in the production code with `s` and use the `ts` command to check the test code style.
 5. Check the [scalaFmt](http://scalafmt.org) with `tf` command to check the code style and apply guidelines with `f`.
 6. Start your project!